 The Law Offices of Justin Kirk Tabayoyon provides comprehensive family law representation for all family law matters.

-If you have been served with a temporary domestic violence restraining order, and if you are simultaneously charged with domestic violence (Penal Code Section 273.5 or Penal Code Section 243(e)(1)), contact the Law Offices of Justin Kirk Tabayoyon immediately.
+If you've been served with a temporary DVRO and concurrently charged with domestic violence (Penal Code Section 273.5 or Penal Code Section 243(e)(1)), it's crucial to contact a lawyer immediately.

 Mr. Tabayoyon has specific experience in handling cases that simultaneously involve family law proceedings (divorce/child custody/paternity), DVRO proceedings, and criminal domestic violence proceedings.
 It's essential not to entrust your future to an attorney lacking this comprehensive experience.

 For effective legal assistance with DVROs in California, reach out to the Law Offices of Justin Kirk Tabayoyon.
 With our focused experience and dedication to securing your interests, you'll be equipped to navigate the intricacies of DVROs confidently.
 Schedule a consultation with us today